zhiyaol/deltakit/docs/setup.md

 python -m venv venv
 venv\Scripts\activate

-# and then install all the libraries:
+# and then install deltakit:
-pip install --find-links=. deltakit
+pip install deltakit
 ```

 Note: Deltakit depends on `stim` and other libraries that may need to be compiled from source